Table of Contents

 - Catheter related sepsis

-In case of any redness, swelling, bruising and extrvasation all fluids should be discontinued and appropriate medical therapy started.
+In case of any redness, swelling, bruising and extrusion at the catheter entry site on the chest or at the venotomy on the neck all fluid infusions or blood draws should be discontinued and appropriate medical therapy started.
 Make sure that dressing remains dry and is firmly secured to the area so that catheter remains in position and is protected from infection.

-Catheter should be regularly monitored for any kind od famage, since this could be a potential source of rupture, fragmentation and later embolism.
+Catheter should be regularly monitored for any kind of damage or pulling, since this could be a potential source of mispositioning of the catheter or fragmentation and even more concerning complications.